Kaitlynpham-ng/spatial-query-algorithms/README.md

         return best_s1, best_s2  # Return the two new nodes

     def update_mbr(self, node):
-        """Recompute MBR from all leaf points or all child MBRs.""" if node.is_leaf():  # Leaf: bound all data points x_list = [point['x'] for point in node.data_points]  # All x coordinates y_list = [point['y'] for point in node.data_points]  # All y coordinates
+        if node.is_leaf():  # Leaf: bound all data points x_list = [point['x'] for point in node.data_points]  # All x coordinates
+            y_list = [point['y'] for point in node.data_points]  # All y coordinates